John 1:7: Analysis

-According to Witham, "That all might believe through him;" is John's preaching, who was the instrument of God to induce them to believe in Christ, their Redeemer.
-According to MacEvilly, “the light” refers to the person of Christ.
+According to Robert Witham, "That all might believe through him" is John's preaching, who was the instrument of God to induce them to believe in Christ, their Redeemer.
+According to Irish Archbishop John McEvilly, "the light" refers to the person of Christ.
+The manner in which John came as a witness is elaborated on in verses 19-34.

 Commentary from the Church Fathers

+Thomas Aquinas assembled the following quotations regarding this verse from the early Fathers of the Church: